-Yeh Rishta Kya Kehlata Hai's Priyanka Kalantri Blessed With Baby Boy; Elated Vikas Shares The News
+Yeh Rishta Kya Kehlata Hai's Priyanka Kalantri Blessed With Baby Boy; Elated Vikas Shares News

-Priyanka Kalantri, who became popular with the show Yeh Rishta Kya Kehlata Hai in which she was seen playing the role of Ayush Agarwal's sister, is blessed with baby boy.
+Priyanka Kalantri, who became popular with the show Yeh Rishta Kya Kehlata Hai, in which she was seen playing the role of Ayush Agarwal's sister, is blessed with a baby boy.
 It has to be recalled that the actress announced her pregnancy in April this year.
 The actress had shared a stunning picture and wrote, "Stepping into the 100k world with a new world inside me.
 Excitement for both.
-Thank you my instafamily for always being there and being so supportive Its almost impossible to express the happiness @vikaaskalantri and me are experiencing at this stage.Waiting for our tiny tot to come and complete our world #mothersdiary."
+Thank you my instafamily for always being there and being so supportive Its almost impossible to express the happiness @vikaaskalantri and me are experiencing at this stage.Waiting for our tiny tot to come and complete our world #mothersdiary." (-sic)

 Ever since, she has been sharing her experience through the journey.
-Recently, she had also shared pictures from her pregnancy photoshoot and her friends from the industry were eagerly waiting for the good news.
+Recently, she had also shared pictures from her pregnancy photo shoot and her friends from the industry were eagerly waiting for the good news.

 Priyanka & Vikas Welcome Baby Boy

-An elated Vikas shared the happy news of welcoming the first baby on social media.
+An elated Vikas shared the happy news of welcoming their first baby on social media.
 He wrote, "We have been blessed with a #Babyboy Mom and son both are healthy. 🤗🤗🤗🤗 @priyankavikaaskalantri 🙏🏻🙏🏻😇😇 a different feeling and so excited 😘😘." - (sic).
-Television celebrities commented to Vikas' post and congratulated the couple.
+Television celebrities commented on Vikas's post and congratulated the couple.

 TV Celebrities Wish The Couple